Ventricular Septal Defect Transcatheter Repair for Children

 Your child may need some extra tests before the procedure.
 These might include:

 Electrocardiogram.
-This is done to check the heart rhythm.
+This test is done to check the heart rhythm.

 Blood tests.
 These are done to check your child's general health.

 Echocardiogram.
-This is done to see the heart anatomy and blood flow through the heart.
+This test is done to see the heart anatomy and blood flow through the heart.

 What happens during a transcatheter closure of VSD for a child?